seqtra/SeqtraClient/README.md

 <img src="./images/logo1.svg" width="800"><br>
 # SeqtraClient
 Seqtra combines chunking and retrieving in one stage, i.e. chunking only with respect to the query during retrieval rather than defining chunk boundary during the ingestion phase.
 This strategy is known as late chunking in literature.
+Please note that we only accept PDFs for now.
 ## Setup
 Python Version: Python 3.10.16<br>